Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Introduction

-\emph{Introduction.}---Non-Hermitian systems feature properties with no counterpart in Hermitian models, such as skin states, dissipative phase transitions, and unidirectional transmission~\cite{KatoBook,Heiss2012,Ashida2020}.
+Non-Hermitian systems feature properties with no counterpart in Hermitian models, such as skin states, dissipative phase transitions, and unidirectional transmission~\cite{KatoBook,Heiss2012,Ashida2020}.
 These features are closely tied to the topology of the complex-valued spectral structure of such systems~\cite{Bergholtz2021,Budich2019}.
 The extensive studies of non-Hermitian spectra have focused by-and-large on so-called exceptional points (EPs)~\cite{Heiss2012,Miri2019,Sayyad2022,Zhen2015,Zhang2019,Zhang2020,Crippa2021,Hodaei2017,Jing2017,Ding2016,Montag2024a,Montag2024b} and spectral winding numbers~\cite{Gong2018,Delplace2021,Leykam2017,Shen2018}.
-Here, we instead demonstrate topological order in the energy Riemann surfaces of fully non-degenerate non-Hermitian systems.
-For a two-dimensional periodic two-band system we show that four topologically distinct states are realized by closed non-contractible branch cuts in the Riemann sheet structure over the Brillouin zone.
-These states are analogous to the ground state of the toric code, in which they represent a protected logical qubit pair within a toroidal spin lattice~\cite{Kitaev2003}.
-The $\mathbb{Z}_2 \times \mathbb{Z}_2$ topological order that protects the toric-code ground states translates to the Riemann sheet structure of the non-Hermitian lattice.
+Here, we instead demonstrate topologically distinct Riemann-sheet configurations of the complex energy function in fully non-degenerate time-reversal-symmetric non-Hermitian systems.
+For a two-dimensional periodic two-band system we show that four topologically distinct configurations are realized by closed non-contractible branch cuts in the Riemann sheet structure over the Brillouin zone.
+These configurations are structurally analogous to the ground state of the toric code, in which they represent a protected logical qubit pair within a toroidal spin lattice~\cite{Kitaev2003}.
+The $\mathbb{Z}_2 \times \mathbb{Z}_2$ topological order that protects the toric code ground states translates to a $\mathbb{Z}_2 \times \mathbb{Z}_2$ topological invariant for the Riemann sheet structure of the non-Hermitian lattice.
 We extend this analogy by showing that EPs in the non-Hermitian spectrum emerge similarly to excitations of the toric code~\cite{Kitaev2003,Kitaev2006,Han2007}.
 While there are three types of excitations in the conventional toric code, the number of different excitations in the non-Hermitian model is tied to its band structure.
 We conclude with an outlook on potential experimental implementations in optical, plasmonic, and mechanical metasurfaces, and single-photon interferometers.